Jiangxi Agricultural University

-Jiangxi Agricultural University (JXAU; 江西农业大学 (Jiāngxī Nóngyè Dàxué)) is located in the northern suburbs of Nanchang city.
-Nanchang is the capital city of Jiangxi province.
+Jiangxi Agricultural University (JXAU; 江西农业大学 (Jiāngxī Nóngyè Dàxué)) is located in the northern suburbs of Nanchang city, the capital city of Jiangxi province.
 JXAU is a key province-run university and is one of the first universities in China to confer bachelor's and master's degrees.

 With 17 colleges, JXAU offers degrees in 60 academic majors.
 Jiangxi Agricultural University is a high-level agricultural university with distinctive characteristics, featuring strengths in agriculture, a focus on biotechnology, and coordinated development across multiple disciplines.

 History

 The origins of Jiangxi Agricultural University trace back to the establishment of Jiangxi Industrial School in 1905.
 In 1908 it was renamed Jiangxi Higher Agricultural School and later evolved through various reorganizations and mergers.